 The identified problem with multiculturalism is limited in racial reconciliation as seen through the social experiment of de-segregation and integration out of the Civil Rights Movement.
 (King ed.
 Washington, 1990) These efforts did not discontinue white supremacy.
 If anything, white supremacy was exacerbated by multiculturalism.
 Similarly, the damage of multiculturalism is often found in work force diversity training that yields similar ways of failure found in hiring practices among various institutions.
 Human resource departments are good at acknowledging race problems yet hiring practices and cultural systems are often not able to identify the practices of racism.

 Another identified problem in the attempt toward attaining racial reconciliation is the practice of cultural competency.
-Cultural competency suggests that having a sense of awareness of a different person’s culture improves the attitude toward an individual of a historically marginalized oppressed group.
+Cultural competency suggests that awareness of a different person’s culture improves the attitude toward an individual of a historically marginalized oppressed group.
 (Devine) The problem with this logic does not propel nor perpetuate change in a person’s abusive patterns of behavior be it in subtle or blatant ways.
 When a person of privilege has grasped the concept of cultural competency, their attitude often may change yet not the treatment of another person within a group of without privilege.

 A new practice both in academia and public discourse has been the concept of anti-racism.
-(Kendi, 2016) The goal of anti-racism is to assume a person’s intent of identifying ways they can behave in anti-racists actions.
+(Kendi, 2016) Anti-racism aims to assume a person’s intent of identifying ways they can behave in anti-racists actions.
 The understanding is then to speak and profess oneself as an anti-racist diametrically opposed of being a racist.
-This concept of anti-racism further demands to identify the racism, racial bias, and racist within oneself in order to acknowledge the normalcy of discriminatory practices.
+This concept of anti-racism further demands to identify the racism, racial bias, and racist within oneself to acknowledge the normalcy of discriminatory practices.
 As earlier acknowledged, these are good exercises and workshop.

-However, the limitation in this concept of anti-racism is to reach the goal of racial reconciliation, yet the exercise does not get rid of white supremacy nor the “standardization of whiteness”.
+However, the limitation in this concept of anti-racism is to reach the goal of racial reconciliation.
+Yet, the exercise does not get rid of white supremacy nor the “standardization of whiteness”.
 (Battalora, 2015) Along with, the persons that are oppressed are still not protected systemically nor structurally in America.
 This exercise is solely limited to personal introspection with the hope for changes in a public setting of minimal accountability.
 Attempts of anti-racism are being made mostly identified in corporate, private sector settings through a program called Diversity, Equity, and Inclusion (DEI).
 Though, cultural shift changes in institutions power structures have yet to be changed.

 The last identified practice to attempt racial reconciliation is cultural empathy.
-The goal of cultural empathy is to understand how a person feels as a part of another culture.
+Cultural empathy aims to understand how a person feels as a part of another culture.
 The exploration of research for this dissertation project was initiated towards pursuing race reconciling by identifying cultural empathy as the means, but this endeavor has come up short all the same.
-The initial thesis of this dissertation project was cultural empathy improves racial equity.
+The initial thesis of this study was cultural empathy improves racial equity.

-Unfortunately, cultural empathy assumes a person or group of persons know how a differing group feels.
-Cultural empathy does not demand nor invite the robust change that is needed among historically oppressed groups.
+Unfortunately, cultural empathy assumes a person or group knows how a different group feels.
+Cultural empathy does not demand nor invite the robust change needed among historically oppressed groups.
 The purpose of empathy’s response is not so much to articulate how a person feels yet should be able to affirm that an individual cannot understand what another person experiences. (*) Society has misunderstood and misconstrued what empathy is, where seeking the change toward racial healing attempts remain unsuccessful.
 Especially, in American religious life.